openservicemesh/osm/docs/INGRESS.md

 ## Prerequisites
 - An instance of OSM must be running in the cluster.
 - The service needing to be exposed using Ingress needs to belong to a namespace monitored by OSM.
 Refer to the [Readme][1] for details.
+- The ingress resource must belong to the same namespace as the backend service.
 - A sidecar must be injected to the pod hosting the service, either using automatic sidecar injection or by manually annotating the pod spec for sidecar injection.
 Refer to the [Readme][1] for details.
 - An ingress controller must be running in the cluster.
-- The ingress resource must be annotated for OSM to monitor it with `openservicemesh.io/monitor: enabled`.
 - The service must be an HTTPS service whose certificates are provisioned by OSM.
 OSM uses its own root certificate and a custom Certificate Authority (CA) for issuing certificates to services.

 ## Exposing an HTTPS service using Ingress